ubinfie/ubinfie.github.io/_posts/2024-06-06-switch-to-bam.md

   - hexylena
 ---

+uBAM is a strictly better storage format for your sequencing data, and you should switch to it today.

+## Background

 It has been over 14 years since the formalization of the FASTQ format ({% cite Cock2009 %}), which describes sequences and their quality scores.
 For paired end reads, sequences are encoded in separate files, usually called R1 and R2 [^1].